Bihar Regiment: Composition and Recruitment

-As the name suggests, Bihar Regiment only recruits from the state of old Bihar (i.e. present-day Bihar and Jharkhand).
-Most of the troops are from the state of present-day Bihar, around 90%, and 10% are from present-day Jharkhand.

-Bihar Regiment Controversy

-In 2020, a controversy arose when the Bihar Regiment was associated with only Bihar state and not the country as a whole.
-Following this incident, Sanjay Raut, a Shiv Sena member of parliament said that an army regiment, regardless of its name, belongs to a nation, not a state.
-It should not be assumed that the sacrifices of the Bihar Regiment are only the responsibility of the state of Bihar because each regiment has people from different parts of the country.
+At raising, the class composition of the first battalion was - Adivasis from Bihar, Orissa, Bengal and eastern states, and Ahirs, Rajputs and Mussulmans from Bihar.
+The regiment continued recruitment from the state of old Bihar (i.e. present-day Bihar and Jharkhand), along with a small number from Odisha.
+Most units presently have two companies of troops from Bihar and parts of Uttar Pradesh, and two companies with tribals, mainly from Jharkhand and Odisha — Mundas, Santhals, Hos, Oraons and others.
+Some units now have an all India, all class composition.

 History

-The Bihar Regiment was formed in 1941 during World War II by regularising the 11th (Territorial) Battalion, 19th Hyderabad Regiment as the 1st Battalion Bihar Regiment.
-The 2nd Battalion was raised in 1942.
+The present Bihar Regiment took its initial form in 1923, when an Indian Territorial Force Battalion named the 11/19 Hyderabad Regiment was formed with its headquarters at Dinapore Cantonment.
+The Bihar Regiment was formed in 1941 during World War II by regularising the 11th (Territorial) Battalion, 19th Hyderabad Regiment as the 1st Battalion, Bihar Regiment.
+The first commanding officer was Lieutenant Colonel John Reginald Howard Tweed.
+The 2nd Battalion was raised in December 1942.

-Crest of the Regiment

-The Bihar Regiment's crest was adopted from the three headed lions of Ashoka.
-Captain Habibullah Khan Khattak, as acting Commanding Officer, 1st Bihar Battalion (Later Major General in Pak Army) selected the crest in 1941.
-In 1945, the then Governor of Bihar, Sir Thomas Rutherford when visiting 1st Bihar at Shillong was so impressed with the regimental crest, that he requested Lt.
-Colonel Habibullah Khan Khattak's permission to adopt the emblem for the Bihar Government.
-The Bihar Government then published gazette notification in May 1945 adopting the crest.
-Post Independence, Government of India too adopted the three headed Ashoka lions as Government of India Crest.

 Bihar Regiment in World War II

 The newly raised 1 Bihar saw action in the Burma Campaign.
 The battalion was part of the famous Lushai Brigade and captured Haka on 19 October 1944 and Gangaw on 11 January 1945.
 2 Bihar formed part of Operation Zipper under Lieutenant Colonel (Later Lieutenant General) Sant Singh for the reoccupation of British Malaya.

-In recognition of the gallant actions, the Battalion was awarded two Battle Honours namely HAKA and GANGAW and was also bestowed with the Theatre Honour of Burma.
+In recognition of the gallant actions, the Battalion was awarded two Battle Honours namely Haka and Gangaw, and was also bestowed with the Theatre Honour of Burma.